Agile SDN overlays, reliable incumbent provider underlays

 3.3 Due Date.
 Customer shall make all undisputed payments on or before the date that is (30) calendar days after the invoice date (“Due Date”).
 A reseller Customer must meet its payment obligations hereunder regardless of whether Customer is promptly paid by its own End User(s).

 3.4 Rate Changes.
-At the expiry of the Initial Service Term, CT Americas shall be entitled to change the MRCs for the Service to be provided during any Renewal Term of the Order, provided that CT Americas shall give thirty (30) calendar days written notice of such change to Customer.
+At the expiry of the Initial Service Term, CT Americas shall be entitled to change the MRCs for the Service, based on the specific Services provided and circumstances of Customer, to be provided during any Renewal Term of the Order, provided that CT Americas shall give thirty (30) calendar days written notice of such change to Customer.
 In the event that Customer notifies CT Americas on or before the termination of such thirty (30) day period after CT Americas’ notice that Customer does not agree with such changes, and provides notice of termination in accordance with Section 2.3 hereof, CT Americas shall continue to provide Service until the effective date of such termination at the MRC in effect on the date of CT Americas’ notice of change.

 3.5 Intentionally omitted.